ibm-cloud-docs/BlockStorage/replication.md

 Replication uses one of your snapshot schedules to automatically copy snapshots to a destination volume in a remote data center.
 The copies can be recovered in the remote site if a catastrophic event occurs or your data becomes corrupted.

 Replication keeps your data in sync in two different locations.
-If you just want to clone your volume and use it independently from the original volume, see [Creating a duplicate Block Volume](how-to-create-duplicate-volume.html).
+If you want to clone your volume and use it independently from the original volume, see [Creating a duplicate Block Volume](how-to-create-duplicate-volume.html).
 {:tip}

 Before you can replicate, you must create a snapshot schedule.
 When you fail over, you’re "flipping the switch" from your storage volume in your primary data center to the destination volume in your remote data center.
 For example, your primary data center is London and your secondary data center is Amsterdam.
 If a failure event occurs, you’d fail over to Amsterdam – connecting to the now-primary volume from a compute instance in Amsterdam.
 After your volume in London is repaired, a snapshot is taken of the Amsterdam volume to fail back to London and the once-again primary volume from a compute instance in London.